Hierosoft/linux-preinstall/doc/development/training-disclosure.md

 tool(s) used:
 - GPT-4-Turbo (Version 4o, chatgpt.com)

-Scope of use: Only code described in subsections below--typically modified by hand to improve logic, variable naming, integration, etc, but unmodified in this commit.
+Scope of use: Only code described in subsections below--typically modified by hand to improve logic, variable naming, integration, etc.

 ## linuxpreinstall